mdstoy/step-chart-image-creator/README.md

 # step-chart-image-creator

-This is application which output step chart image for Dance Dance Revolution.
+This is an application to output step chart image for Dance Dance Revolution.

 # Quick start